Rave Reports 11.0 is an advanced suite of components

 Database access is done through Rave's advanced Data Connection System.
 Whether you want direct-to-SQL data connections or if you want to access data that is accessible to your Delphi or C++Builder application, Rave can handle it.
 You can even access custom, non-database data such as memory arrays or record structure files.
 One very unique feature of Rave's data connection system is it's ability to run reports from data connections that are not even in the same application.
 So if you are creating an accounting system with separate General Ledger, Payroll, A/R and A/P executables, you could create reports that access and join data from each module.

-Rave supports Rad Studio, Delphi and C++Builder versions 7.0, 2005, 2006, 2007, 2009, 2010, XE, XE2, XE3, XE4, XE5, XE6, XE7, XE8, 10.0 Seattle and 10.1 Berlin.
+Rave supports Rad Studio, Delphi and C++Builder versions 7.0, 2005, 2006, 2007, 2009, 2010, XE, XE2, XE3, XE4, XE5, XE6, XE7, XE8, 10.0 Seattle, 10.1 Berlin and 10.2 Tokyo.
 Full source code for everything that is compiled into your application is provided.
 Rave Reports is written in 100% Delphi code and was originally released as the product ReportPrinter Pro back in 1996 for Delphi 1.0.
 Since then we have added many new features but have worked hard to maintain compatibility as you upgrade you applications through newer versions of Delphi, C++Builder and operating systems.